-Course Code CSE202-18 Course Title Discrete Structures Type of Course PC LTP 400 Credits 4 Course Prerequisites Basic Mathematics Course Objectives Mathematics is really a great tool to understand the things correctly.
+Course Code CSE202-19 Course Title Discrete Structures Type of Course PC LTP 400 Credits 4 Course Prerequisites Basic Mathematics Course Objectives Mathematics is really a great tool to understand the things correctly.
 (CO) The aim of the course is to enable students: (1) To understand the theory knowledge as well as practical knowledge of different formulas.
-(2) To inculcate the skills to use different methods to so the applied problems.
-(3) To check the accuracy of every formula by 1 using different strategies.
+(2) To inculcate the skills to use different methods to solve the applied problems.
+(3) To check the accuracy of every formula by using different strategies.
 (4) To give them a sound foundation that eventually will help them in their coming technical futures.
+1 and the second se